 - What procedures are in place to ensure my confidentially?

 - Will I be promptly informed of any findings that might make me want to drop out?
 For example, if the experimental medication can make me ill.

 - Can I drop out at any time, for any reason?

 - What kind of follow-up care will I receive after the trial is completed?

 - Can I sue if I suffer injury?

 First, ask your physician about clinical trials that relate to your illness.
 Research organizations conduct clinical trials in most cities.

 All clinical trials should be publicly registered, and many are registered at www.clinicaltrials.gov.
 This site lets you search for clinical trials, get basic information about trials, and learn who to contact for more information.

 For another source, call the Office of Public Inquiries at the National Institute of Mental Health (NIMH), (301) 443-4513, or visit NIMH’s web site.

-Ads for clinical trials appear in newspapers, magazines, on billboards, the radio and television.
+Ads for clinical trials appear in newspapers, magazines, on billboards, on the radio, and on television.
 These ads usually do not adequately describe the trials, but usually give you contact information.
-Be sure to review possible risks and benefits with your doctor, family and friends before participating in any trial.
+Be sure to review possible risks and benefits with your doctor, family, and friends before participating in any trial.